franciscozorrilla/Chalmers-iGEM2018/README.md

 # ![iGEM CHALMERS](logo.png)

-Welcome to our project repositorty.
-This is a supplement to our wiki page, which can be found at .....
+Welcome to our project repositorty, this is a supplement to our [Wiki page](http://2018.igem.org/Team:Chalmers-Gothenburg).